christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 Continued fighting already pulled the EU and the UN into the conflict, and after terrorist attacks in several participating countries NATO is deploying forces as well.
-The US' glaringly missing from their ranks due to internal struggles, NATO seems weaker than ever.
+With the US glaringly missing from their ranks due to internal struggles, NATO seems weaker than ever.

-The RF has condemned the use of NATO troops without a UN mandate and threatens to send their own force in an effort to protect ethnic russians in the region.
+The Russian Federation has condemned the use of NATO troops without a UN mandate and threatens to send their own force in an effort to protect ethnic russians in the region.

 ***